-The NxTAG® Respiratory Pathogen Panel enables your laboratory to simultaneously detect 20 respiratory pathogens in a single closed tube system and accommodates the higher throughput required to respond to changes in demand.
+The NxTAG® Respiratory Pathogen Panel is a next generation closed tube, molecular assay with comprehensive coverage designed to improve your laboratory workflow and enable your laboratory to simultaneously detect 20 respiratory pathogens, accommodating the higher throughput required to respond to changes on demand.

 For In Vitro Diagnostic Use.
 Products are region specific and may not be approved in some countries/regions.
 Please contact Luminex at email@example.com to obtain the appropriate product information for your country of residence.

 Intended Use (US-IVD):

 NxTAG® Respiratory Pathogen Panel is a qualitative test intended for use on the Luminex® MAGPIX® Instrument for the simultaneous detection and identification of nucleic acids from multiple respiratory viruses and bacteria extracted from nasopharyngeal swabs collected from individuals with clinical signs and symptoms of a respiratory tract infection.
 The organism types and subtypes detected by the test are Influenza A, Influenza A H1, Influenza A H3, Influenza B, Respiratory Syncytial Virus A, Respiratory Syncytial Virus B, Coronavirus 229E, Coronavirus OC43, Coronavirus NL63, Coronavirus HKU1, Human Metapneumovirus, Rhinovirus/Enterovirus, Adenovirus, Parainfluenza virus 1, Parainfluenza virus 2, Parainfluenza virus 3, Parainfluenza virus 4, Human Bocavirus, Chlamydophila pneumoniae, and Mycoplasma pneumoniae.